Nutrition, Family and Consumer Sciences

 School Garden Education

 Coronavirus disease 2019, also known as COVID-19, is spreading in the United States.
 The disease causes respiratory illness such as cough, fever, and in more severe cases, trouble breathing.
-The best way to prevent illness is to avoid being exposed to this virus:
+The best way to prevent illness is to get vaccinated to protect yourself and others and avoid being exposed to this virus:

 - Wash your hands with soap and water for at least 20 seconds.